-On Easter Day 1913, an F4 tornado that was a quarter mile wide hit North Omaha, killing at least 94 people.
-As of May 2016, is the deadliest Nebraska tornado of all time, and the 13th deadliest-ever tornado in the United States.
+On Easter Day, March 23, 1913, an F4 tornado that was a quarter mile wide hit North Omaha, killing at least 94 people.
+It is the deadliest Nebraska tornado of all time, and the 13th deadliest-ever tornado in the United States.
 It is one of Omaha’s most popular collective memories, and yet, few people seem to know about it.
 Here is a history of the 1913 Easter Sunday Tornado in North Omaha.

 On the Corner